Amazon workers vote to join a union in New York in historic move

 The White House rejected that the administration had not welcomed labor advocates, pointing to a recent meeting of the president with dozens of top labor officials and organizers.

-At Amazon, the company’s treatment of workers during the pandemic proved a tipping point for the labor movement.
+At Amazon, the company’s treatment of workers during the pandemic proved a tipping point.
 Many workers complained, especially in the early months of the pandemic, about unsafe working conditions and the spread of the coronavirus.
 These complaints were the impetus for the two unionization votes in Bessemer and Staten Island.

 Amazon implemented increased precautions and on-site testing, but in the years since, some provisions to encourage workers, including a hazard pay bump, were discontinued.

-“For a lot of people, it’s pay because cost-of-living in New York is very high.
-We need longer breaks, we need more time off,” Connor Spence, an Amazon worker on Staten Island, and an organizer with the Amazon Labor Union there, said last week.
-“We want to turn it into a good middle class job that you can stay at long-term.”
+“For a lot of people, it’s pay because cost of living in New York is very high.
+We need longer breaks; we need more time off,” Connor Spence, an Amazon worker on Staten Island and an organizer with the Amazon Labor Union there, said last week.
+“We want to turn it into a good middle-class job that you can stay at long-term.”

 In Bessemer, Ala., workers contacted the RWDSU in 2020, similarly concerned about coronavirus conditions at the large warehouse.
-Workers there rejected the union effort last year by a wide margin, but the NLRB overturned those results when it decided Amazon had improperly interfered in the election, leading to a re-do election this year.
+Workers there rejected the union effort last year by a wide margin, but the NLRB overturned those results when it decided Amazon had improperly interfered in the election, leading to a redo election this year.

 Smalls said he saw the past two years as an opportunity to organize Amazon.
-Smalls formed the independent Amazon Labor Union (ALU) after he was fired from the company in early 2020.
+Smalls formed the independent Amazon Labor Union after he was fired from the company in early 2020.
 His campaign has the benefit of having an insider view of the workings of Amazon, he has said.

 He was fired after complaining publicly about the coronavirus safety procedures at Amazon.
 At the time, he said he was fired in retaliation for his comments.
 The company said it terminated him for after he ignored a request from his manager to stay home because of his contact with a worker who tested positive for the coronavirus.

-He has proven a strong advocate for workers since, bringing on several current workers as union organizers and hosting rallies and events to call for worker rights.
+He has proved a strong advocate for workers since, bringing on several current workers as union organizers and hosting rallies and events to call for worker rights.
 He has also rankled Amazon — and once, the company called the police to have him reported for trespassing on the warehouse grounds.
 (Smalls was arrested, and Amazon said at the time that he had been warned several times against trespassing.)

-To file for the vote, the ALU collected signatures from only about 30 percent of the Amazon workers, the required threshold campaigns need to meet in many cases.
-But labor organizers typically try to secure roughly 70 percent or more, based on the assumption they will probably lose votes due to turnover and union busting.
+To file for the vote, the ALU collected signatures from about 30 percent of the Amazon workers, the required threshold campaigns need to meet in many cases.
+But labor organizers typically try to secure 70 percent or more, based on the assumption they will probably lose votes because of turnover and union busting.

-Smalls’ strategy proved effective, however.
+Smalls’s strategy proved effective, however.
 There were 4,785 total valid votes cast, in addition to 67 ballots that were contested and 17 votes that were voided.
 In all, 8,325 workers were eligible to vote, making turnout more than 57 percent.

-Smalls, who was in the room obererving the vote, turned to the camera after the final vote count was read and held up his hands in celebration.
+Smalls, who was in the room observing the vote, turned to the camera after the final vote count was read and held up his hands in celebration.

 “I just think our campaign is really, really different from anything you’ve ever seen,” he told The Post last month.